JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-6/Archive/ARCHITECTURE-CLARIFICATION.md

 ### Question 1: Do I have real working MVP by end of Phase 6?

 **YES, with revised scope:**
-- Add 4 days for Goose Desktop fork (14 days total)
+- Add 4 days for goose Desktop fork (14 days total)
-- Replace "User UI (browser)" with "Goose Desktop Fork"
+- Replace "User UI (browser)" with "goose Desktop Fork"
 - Keep Vault production, Admin UI, Security, Testing, Docs

 **What makes it real:**